 One of the best ways to develop content ideas is to get exposed to a lot of them.
-That used to mean reading dozens of blogs and signing up for dozens of email newsletters.
+That used to mean reading dozens of blogs and signing up for dozens of email marketing subscriptions.
 You can still do that, but Feedly makes it way easier.

 7) The Google keyword tool

 This is the granddaddy of all keyword tools.
 You will need to register an AdWords account to use it, but it’s worth it.
 Even though the Google keyword tool has become less helpful over the years, it’s still essential.
 Don’t make a business decision about a keyword without checking it first.